Delete a user in Office 365

 Delete an account for one or more users

-You must have global administrator permissions to do this.
+You must have Office 365 global admin or user management admin permissions to do this.

-Choose the names of the users that you want to delete, and then select Delete or Delete user .
+On the Active Users page, choose the names of the users that you want to delete, and then select Delete or Delete user

 Your screen might look like either of the following screenshots: